jlengstorf/lengstorf.com/content/drafts/labels.md

 **Labels create closed communities, and those communities become breeding grounds for extremism.**

-Even on an ostensibly open platform like social media, people are able to create curated lists of _only_ the people who match their labels, and as a result we've seen [misinformation and hate spread _faster_](http://www.cnn.com/2017/01/22/health/facebook-study-narrow-minded-trnd/), despite unprecedented access to facts and varied opinions.
+Even on an ostensibly open platform like social media, people are able to create curated lists of _only_ the people who match their labels, and as a result we've seen [misinformation and hate spread _faster_](http://www.cnn.com/2017/01/22/health/facebook-study-narrow-minded-trnd/), despite unprecedented access to facts and varied opinions.[^fake-news]

+[^fake-news]:
+    When I first started working on this post, the "fake news" epidemic hadn't happened yet.
+I'm sincerely hoping that this is the terrifying conclusion to a dark moment in the early years of the Information Age, and not the harbinger of the death of critical thought.

-**Finding our "tribe" (_read: fellow label adherents_) online gives us the illusion of control, but really it's an Orwellian form of mob justice.
-The label stands in for your conscience, substituting its own ends for your moral compass.**
+**Finding our "tribe" (_see also: fellow label adherents_) online gives us the illusion of control, but really it's an Orwellian form of mob justice.
+The tribe stands in for our conscience, substituting its own agenda for our moral compass.**

 When I was in my emo phase, I didn't respond to new situations by asking, "How do I want to respond to this?"
 Instead, I asked, "[What's the emo way to handle this?]({{< ref "no-one-is-coming-to-save-you.md" >}})"